KaiPonel/UMDRacingSIM/User.md

-# Welcome to the Documentation
+# Welcome to the User-Documentation

 # Before you continue
 This documentation is **correct** for you if you have access to CARLA already (either locally or on the Cluster of the OVGU) and want to do the following things: